LYRen1900/Awesome-invariant-and-equivariant-filter-and-observer/README.md

-# Awesome-invariant-and-equivariant-filter-and-observer
+# awesome invariant-and-equivariant filter-and-observer

 Paper list for invariant and equivariant filter and observer.
 Work-in-progress.

 Feel free to suggest relevant papers in the following format.

 ```markdown